CVs that stand out from the crowd

 - It should be noted that while written CVs and applications remain the norm in the sector, museums are increasingly looking at how to make their recruitment more inclusive, and are accepting filmed applications or audio.
 However, many of the principles shared here remain true whatever the recruitment process.

-Tamsin Russell is the workforce development officer at the Museums Association
+Tamsin Russell is the workforce development lead at the Museums Association